 Human trafficking is defined as arranging or facilitating the travel of another person with a view to exploitation and includes travel within a country, not just across international borders.

-To report any concerns and suspicions of modern slavery or human trafficking in any part of UKRI’s business or supply chains email the UKRI Head of Governance.
+To report any concerns and suspicions of modern slavery or human trafficking in any part of UKRI’s business or supply chains email the UKRI internal controls team.